A Guide To Buying A House With An LLC

 For example, two people can launch an LLC as partners.
 A second member can simply join a single-member LLC and create a multiple-member LLC.

 You can also easily sell LLC shares.
-The easiest way to handle this involves having an existing member sell their shares to a new member.
+The easiest way to handle this involves having an existing partner sell their shares to a new member.
 Members must distribute 100% of the shares of an LLC.

-Note: This does not mean that unrelated persons interested in buying a home together should consider the LLC structure.
+It’s important to note this doesn’t mean that unrelated persons interested in buying a home together should consider the LLC structure.
 Without a true business purpose, the structure will not be considered legal.